Azure-Samples/AI-Gateway/README.md

 - [Setting up Azure OpenAI as a central capability with Azure API Management](https://github.com/Azure/enterprise-azureai)
 - [Introduction to Building AI Apps](https://github.com/Azure/intro-to-intelligent-apps)

-We believe that there may be valuable content that we are currently unaware of.
+> We believe that there may be valuable content that we are currently unaware of.
 We would greatly appreciate any suggestions or recommendations to enhance this list.

+## Contributors

+## Disclaimer
+> [!IMPORTANT]
+> This software is provided for demonstration purposes only.
+It is not intended to be relied upon for any purpose.
+The creators of this software make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to the software or the information, products, services, or related graphics contained in the software for any purpose.
+Any reliance you place on such information is therefore strictly at your own risk.